 - Thinking about breastfeeding will not cause dysphoria.

 What D-MER is Not:

-This condition is often confused with other difficulties or the label is incorrectly applied causing confusion about what exactly the condition entails.
+This condition is often confused with other difficulties, or the label is incorrectly applied, which causes confusion about what exactly the condition entails.
 The following are examples of what dysphoric milk ejection reflex is not: